 The Beard Struggle Vaeringjar Heated Beard Brush

 While The Beard Struggle’s success was built on beard care products, this is its entry into the straightening category.
 “This version belongs to us, and we have a patent pending on the beard pick part of the brush,” says Kothiwala.
 “It’s crucial to adding volume to the beard.”
-The Væringjar features a USBC cable, three heat settings (320℉, 360℉, and 400℉, though most are happy with the medium setting.
-Kothiwala recommends using the brush with a heat protecting spray.
+The Væringjar features a USBC cable and three heat settings (320℉, 360℉, and 400℉), though most are happy with the medium setting.
+Kothiwala recommends using the brush with a heat-protecting spray.

 Aberlite Max Beard Straightener